-By signing our contract or by accepting our representation, all clients authorize our Boston immigration, personal injury and criminal law firm to destroy closed matter records past their retention time, according to our record’s retention policy.
-We provide our clients with copies of all documentation in their file during the course of our representation; however, if at any point the client wants additional copies of his/her matter records, after the matter has been closed, the client will have to advance payment for the copying and record retrieval expenses (i.e. off-site storage retrieval fees, etc.).
+By signing our contract or by accepting our representation, the client authorize our firm to destroy records for closed matters according to our record retention policy.
+As indicated above, we will transfer to our clients copies of all documentation in their file during the course of our representation; however, if at any point the client wants additional copies of his/her matter records, after the matter has been closed and prior to its destruction, the client will have to advance payment for the copying and delivery expenses.

 The client agrees that he/she will carefully maintain a copy of his/her file and any original documents and will be responsible for the delivery of the records to another lawyer if the client engages subsequent counsel.